$0 0% Growth

 ---|---|

 Initial Investment (Principal) | The amount of money you initially invest.
-It serves as the foundation for compound growth and significantly impacts the future value of your investment. |
+It serves as the foundation for compound growth and significantly affects future value. |

-Annualized Return (%) | Annualized return represents the percentage difference between investment earnings and costs.
-It is a key metric for evaluating profitability and comparing investment options. |
+Annualized Return (%) | The annualized return is the percentage difference between investment earnings and cost.
+It's a key metric to assess profitability and compare investment options. |

-Investment Duration | The length of time over which interest is calculated (compounded annually, monthly, or daily). |
+Investment Duration | The period over which interest is calculated (e.g., yearly, monthly, or daily). |

 Compounding Frequency | How often interest is calculated and added to the principal.
-Common frequencies include annual, semi-annual, quarterly, and monthly. |
+Common frequencies include yearly, semiannually, quarterly, and monthly. |

-Future Value | The total value of your investment over time, including the principal and accumulated interest. |
+Final Amount | The total amount your investment grows into over time, including both principal and accumulated interest. |